ReDeiPirati/intro-to-pytorch/FH-Intro-to-DL.md

 ## Narrow AI

-Current technology is capable to solve things without required a new way of interconnect knowledge like repetitive task, human task around 1-10s.
+Current technology is capable to solve things without required a new way of interconnect knowledge like repetitive task and human task around 1-10s.
+Do one job at superhuman performance.

 ## General AI